The Fourth of July is right around the corner — do you have plans?

 Magic Kingdom not on your itinerary?
 There’s another way to pay homage to the U.S. presidents.

-Get a unique look into past presidential life at the Presidents Hall of Fame in downtown Clermont, Florida.
-See presidential china, first ladies’ gowns, historical documents, and campaign posters.
-This place, a decade older than Walt Disney World, gives the Hall of Presidents a run for business.
+Get a unique look into presidential history at the Presidents Hall of Fame in downtown Clermont, Florida.
+See presidential China, first ladies’ gowns, historical documents, and campaign posters.

 Monument of States